ihmeuw/vivarium_research/docs/source/model_design/risk_factors.rst

 sufficient evidence to conclude that a relationship is causal, there are several concepts that should be considered when thinking about causality between an exposure and an outcome.
-Relationships that complicate our understanding of causaility, including confounding, intermediates, effect modification, and mediation are discussed in the following subsections.
+Relationships that complicate our understanding of causality, including confounding, intermediates, effect modification, and mediation are discussed in the following subsections.

 Notably, in the following sections, solid arrows are used to depict causal